Christopher Hewett

-Christopher George Hewett (5 April 1921 - 3 August 2001) was an English actor and theatre director best known for his role as Lynn Aloysius Belvedere on the ABC sitcom Mr. Belvedere.
+Christopher George Hewett (5 April 1922 - 3 August 2001) was an English actor and theatre director best known for his role as Lynn Aloysius Belvedere on the ABC sitcom Mr. Belvedere.

 Career

-Hewett was born in Worthing, Sussex to Christopher Fitzsimon Hewett (an army officer and a descendant of Daniel O'Connell), and his wife Eleanor Joyce Watts (an actress whose professional name was Rhoda Cleighton).
-He was educated at Beaumont College and at Wimbledon College, and at aged 7, made his acting debut in a Dublin stage production of A Midsummer Night's Dream.
-At age 16 Hewett joined the Royal Air Force, leaving in 1940.
-Hewett then joined the Oxford Repertory Company and made his West End theatre debut in 1943.
+Hewett was born in Worthing, Sussex in 1922 to Christopher Fitzsimon Hewett (an army officer and a descendant of Daniel O'Connell), and his wife Eleanor Joyce Watts (an actress whose professional name was Rhoda Cleighton).
+He was educated at such Jesuit schools as Beaumont College and at Wimbledon College.
+At the age of seven, he made his acting debut in a Dublin stage production of A Midsummer Night's Dream.
+At the age of sixteen, Hewett joined the Royal Air Force, leaving in 1940.
+He joined the Oxford Repertory Company and made his West End theatre debut in 1943.

-He later appeared on Broadway in the musicals My Fair Lady, First Impressions, The Unsinkable Molly Brown, Music Is and Kean and in the plays Sleuth and The Affair, among others, and directed the 1960 Broadway revue From A to Z and the 1967 Off Broadway revival of the Rodgers and Hart musical By Jupiter.
+He later appeared on Broadway in the musicals: My Fair Lady, First Impressions, The Unsinkable Molly Brown, Music Is and Kean and in the plays Sleuth and The Affair, among others, and directed the 1960 Broadway revue From A to Z and the 1967 Off Broadway revival of the Rodgers and Hart musical By Jupiter.
 Hewett also directed several stage productions including The Marriage-Go-Round and Beyond the Fringe and Camelot.